cs423-uiuc/cs423-uiuc.github.io/fall24/mps/MP0.md

 dmesg | grep 'Linux version'
 ```

-The submission URL is: https://forms.gle/Q4TbDBt6ZrNPSLM6A
+The submission URL is: TBD

 Just keep in mind if you don't do this MP correctly, you will not be able
 to work on the later MPs.